Immortal rose from the ashes of an earlier death metal band, known as Amputation,

 images of winter landscapes and frost demons were now a thing of the past, which was rather disappointing.
 The overall feeling

-in order to try making Blizzard Beasts Part II.
-However, in that context, it should
+Winter in order to try making Blizzard Beasts Part II.
+However, in that context,

-memorable and energetic song to be found here.
-It features a great deal of Thrash riffs, but to call this Black/Thrash would
+is the most memorable and energetic song to be found here.
+It features a great deal of thrash riffs, but to call this black/thrash

 achieved on this release.
 The only thing that really saves it is that it is quite intense, and the feeling is there.
 Other